hadeeb/trpc-worker/README.md

 # tRPC in a Worker

-Run tRPC in a web worker
+Run tRPC in a web worker / electron main thread

 ## Web Worker